 You can read even more about The Changes and many more spooky BBC children’s serials – as well as a feature on The Mersey Pirate – in Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist which includes a foreword from Samira.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Havoc’s less jet-setting fashion doll contemporary Pippa is covered in the edition of Looks Unfamiliar with Jacqueline Rayner, which you can find here.
+Havoc’s slightly less jet-setting fashion doll contemporary Pippa is covered in the edition of Looks Unfamiliar with Jacqueline Rayner, which you can find here.

 Samira also appears in The Best Of Looks Unfamiliar alongside Rae Earl, Steve Berry, Will Maclean, Jacqueline Rayner, Una McCormack and Tim on the radio talking about the lost theme from The Amazing Adventures Of Morph, which you can find here.

 Opening Theme, Two Bands Of Incidental Music And Closing Theme is a feature about the BBC Radiophonic Workshop’s soundtrack from The Changes; you can find it here.

 © Tim Worthington.